dgreisen/DocControl/README.md

     })

-In the default configuration, validation will not occur until you call `getClean`, `toJSON`, or `isValid`.
-Once one of these functions has been called once, validation will run very time data changes.
-`getClean` returns the `field`'s data in native javascript formats.
-`toJSON` returns the data in a format suitable for serializing.
+In the default configuration, validation will not occur until you call the `UserField`'s `getClean`, `toJSON`, or `isValid`.
+Once one of these functions has been called once, validation will run very time data changes. `getClean` returns the `field`'s data in native javascript formats. `toJSON` returns the data in a format suitable for serializing.
 `isValid` returns `true` or `false`. `setValue` to set a `field`'s value.

 Installation
 ------------
 First, download or clone DocControl from github (https://github.com/dgreisen/DocControl).
-You can immediately run the demo by visiting `demo.html` in a browser.
-To include in your project, copy or link the `source` directory into project's lib directory and add a reference to it in your project`s `package.js` file.
+You can immediately run the sample application by visiting `sample.html` in a browser.
+To include in your project, copy or link the `source` directory into project's lib directory and add a reference to it in your project's `package.js` file.

 Development
 -----------